tizoc/fiasco/doc/index.rst

     # ... <snip> ...

 It first loads the ``conf.rb`` file, which contains the overrides for the current environment (in local it will contain settings for development mode, on staging the settings specific for staging, etc).
-The location is override-able using an environment variable, this way a different configuration file can be specified when running tests, or paths to configuration files on staging and production servers (heroku has native support for setting environment variables before launching your application).
+The location is override-able using an environment variable, this way a different configuration file can be specified when running tests, or paths to configuration files on staging and production servers (Heroku has native support for setting environment variables before launching your application).

-A :file:`conf.rb` file where the defaults are overriden for development mode would look like this:
+A :file:`conf.rb` file where the defaults are overridden for development mode would look like this:

 .. code-block:: ruby
    :linenos: